 - cooperates with other educational institutions to expand learning opportunities for students;

-- offers service and other opportunities to the greater community through athletics, continuing education, cultural enrichment programming, and extended-campus education.
+- offers service and other opportunities to the greater community through athletics, continuing education, and cultural enrichment programming.